-- Navigate to Administration > Report Builder.
-You will be landed on the Report Repository or the Report List View page.
+- Navigate to Administration > Analytics > Report Builder to view the Report Repository or the Report List View page.
 Click Report Repository to learn more about Report Builder Repository.

-- Click on the existing report name to edit a report (or) Click + REPORT to create a new report.
+- Click the existing report name to edit a report (or) click +REPORT to create a new report.

-- Company: general customer information, including onboarding stage, number of employees, owner, current score, industry, renewal date, original contract date etc.
+- Company: general customer information, including onboarding stage, number of employees, ARR, Current Score, Industry, Company Type, Renewal Date, Original Contract Date etc.

-- Activity Timeline: Subject, Activity Type Name, Count of Activities, Activity Date etc.
+- Activity Timeline: Subject, Activity Type Name, Activity ID, Activity Date etc.

-- NPS Survey Response: Response Date, Region, NPS Score, etc.
+- NPS Survey Response: Responded Date, Score Type, NPS Score, etc.

 - Calls to Action: for customized CTA reason/status/type reporting (Call to Action ID is a unique identifier for each CTA)

-Once you select an Object from the data sources, you can now add the required fields in the object to Show Me, to include in the report.
+Once you select an Object from the data sources, you can add the fields in the object to Show me, to include in the report.